Equine supplements targeted towards ulcer prevention are on the rise, but not all products are created equal.

 As always, it is recommended to consult with an equine nutritionist before making dietary changes.
 Mad Barn offers a complementary evaluation and individualized recommendations for your horse when you submit your horse’s diet online.

-Top 16 Supplements for Ulcers in Horses
+Top 16 Supplements for Stomach Health in Horses

 Visceral+ was developed in conjunction with equine veterinarians who were frustrated with the frequency of ulcer rebound when using conventional drug therapies.